matthewbdaly/vagrant-php-dev-boilerplate/README.md

-vagrant-php-dev-boilerplate
+Vagrant PHP Dev Boilerplate
 ===========================

-A boilerplate Vagrant configuration for PHP development
+A boilerplate Vagrant configuration for PHP development.
+Just download it and use it as a starting point for your own projects.